thomasjlsn/statusbar/README.md

 ## Usage

-Once statusd is installed, you can use the `statusbar` command to add a fancy statusbar anywhere that accepts **stdin**.
+Once pybar is installed, you can use the `statusbar` command to add a fancy statusbar anywhere that accepts **stdin**.